acidicneko/karui/README.md

 > [!CAUTION]
 > This tool is still in development and is not meant to be used in production.
-> Currently, it is configured to compile itself only.

 ## Features
 - Simple to use